Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 clearstockconcepts/istockphoto

 Campbell’s, Progresso, and even bargain-bin brands like Great Value ruled the pantry for decades.
 Tomato, split pea, beef barley — if it fit in a can, it counted as a meal.
-Cream of mushroom even became the backbone of 5,000 different casseroles.
+Cream of mushroom soup even became the backbone of 5,000 different casseroles.
 But as frozen meals, instant ramen, and meal delivery apps took off, canned soup lost its steam.

 It’s still around, but using it as your whole dinner feels like admitting you’ve given up on life and your taste buds.